-In Canada, we’re able to have a lot of public resources because of our taxation system.
+In Canada, we have access to numerous public resources due to our taxation system.
 The Canada Revenue Agency (CRA) oversees taxation.
-If a taxpayer, which could be an individual or business, doesn’t pay their debt, the CRA is responsible for collecting it.
-A tax lien may arise if you fail to pay your tax bill.
+If a taxpayer, which can be an individual or a business, fails to pay their debt, the CRA is responsible for collecting it.
+A tax lien in Canada may arise if you fail to pay your tax bill.
 In this guide, you can learn more about tax liens and what to do if you find a lien attached to your property.

 What is a tax lien?